Okipa/laravel-table/README.md

 If no bulk action is declared on your table, the dedicated column will not be displayed.

+**Important note:** [you'll have to set up a few lines of javascript](#set-up-a-few-lines-of-javascript) to allow bulk actions confirmation requests and feedback to be working properly.

 This package provides the built-in following bulk actions:
 * `VerifyEmailBulkAction`:
     * Requires a `string $attribute` argument on instantiation